cryptic-cookies/cc-project/README.md

 At the moment Twilio account is a trial account.

-To be able to respond to text messages from Twilio phone number, the url mapped to you web server has to be configured in Twilio
+To be able to respond to text messages from Twilio phone number, the url mapped to your web server has to be configured in Twilio.

 <h2>Running the program</h2>